 As a more streamlined company, we will endeavor to maximize our revenue from a more focused portfolio of assets.
 We create and produce high quality programming that delivers value for our distributor customers, affiliates and viewers, and we intend to receive appropriate value for our content.
 We are optimistic about our ability to grow revenue from the distribution of our content.
 In particular, we believe there are ample growth opportunities within FOX News and the FOX Network by offering diversified sources of content tailored to our viewership that reflect strategic scheduling decisions that further distinguish our brands from the competition.
-This includes our "Own the Fall" initiative at FOX Sports, where we will broadcast the highest number of live sports events of any channel between Labor Day and Christmas, including the NFL, college football and post-season MLB.
+This includes our "Own the Fall" initiative at FOX Sports, where our broadcast of live sports events had the highest consumption of any channel between Labor Day and Christmas, which includes the broadcast of NFL, college football and post-season MLB events on FOX.
 We also believe our innovative advertising platforms and premium live content delivers substantial value to our advertising customers, which will drive growth through greater focus as a separate entity.
-Finally, our enhanced ability to acquire independent programming through co-production arrangements can facilitate growth by allowing us to directly manage the economics and programming decisions of our broadcast network and stations group.
+Finally, our enhanced ability to acquire independent programming through coproduction arrangements can facilitate growth by allowing us to directly manage the economics and programming decisions of our broadcast network and stations group.
 The benefits of separation and a more focused portfolio will allow FOX to make comprehensive programming decisions consistent with our overall strategy.